 We are excited to announce our third metrics integration, Prometheus.
-Aiven users can now send their Kafka, PostgreSQL, Elasticsearch, and Redis metrics to their Prometheus monitoring and alerting servers.
+Aiven users can now send their Kafka, PostgreSQL, Elasticsearch/OpenSearch, and Redis metrics to their Prometheus monitoring and alerting servers.

 Modeled after Google’s Borgmon, Prometheus was released in 2012 and has quickly become the most popular Open Source monitoring and alerting tool available.